 - Network security.
 Network security skills are basic skills that everyone in the security field should have.
-Some of the best security people come from a network security background, precisely because the basics of security stem from understanding how networks work: You can't defend networks if you don't understand how routers work, know what the firewall logs mean or haven't mastered the fundamentals of intrusion detection and prevention.
-Many would argue that the best career track for security professionals is to start in computer support and then work as a network administrator and build security skills over time from there.
+Some of the best security people come from a network security background.
+This is precisely because the basics of security stem from understanding how networks work: You can't defend networks if you don't understand how routers work, know what the firewall logs mean or haven't mastered the fundamentals of intrusion detection and prevention.
+Many would argue that the best career track for security professionals is to start in computer support, then work as a network administrator and build security skills over time from there.

 - Identity and access management.
 The vast majority of breaches -- more than 80% -- are caused by compromised, weak and reused passwords.
-Once again, communications skills are important.
-Companies need security professionals who can explain the threats to people and teach them how they can improve their password practices by using Google Authenticator, Authy or other passwordless tools -- fingerprints, face IDs, retina scans -- in their daily work lives.
+Once again, communication skills are important.
+Companies need security professionals who can explain the threats to people and teach them how they can improve their password practices by using Google Authenticator, Authy or other passwordless tools -- fingerprints, face IDs and retina scans, for example -- in their daily work lives.
 Companies also need people who can manage identity and access management tools and know how to set network privileges and manage them properly so the organization stays vigilant against intruders.
 Experts in this area must be able to define levels of access to certain data sets and set privileges tailored to employee roles and responsibilities.

 - Risk and compliance auditing.
 The skills required in this area depend in part on the industry or part of the business you work in.
 Companies focused on e-commerce need people who understand how to comply with PCI DSS regulations; just about every type of organization, on the other hand, has to deal with HIPAA compliance for sensitive medical data.
 Organizations also need people who are familiar with the various data privacy regulations, whether they are based on the European Union's GDPR or the California Consumer Privacy Act.
 Companies need people who can assess the noncompliance risks and understand what paperwork to file and which security protocols to put in place to comply with the regulations.

 - Mobile-remote computing.
-Here's a skill that many may argue should go up higher on the list.
-Certainly, during 2020's COVID-19 work-from-home period, security teams spent the bulk of their time rolling out VPNs or managing Remote Desktop Protocol (RDP) servers so employees could access corporate applications from home.
-Even though there's some light at the end of the tunnel as more people have been vaccinated and life has returned to a more normal pace, companies are still mostly supporting hybrid work situations.
 Many companies have found that the work-from-home model works well for them, so security teams continue to need people who understand how to manage VPNs and RDP servers and work with people on how to segment their home networks for greater security.

 Strategies for addressing the cybersecurity skills shortage